Deploying Deletions

 Before you deploy the changes, the Development environment will show that the following changes are ready to be deployed:

-Once the deployment is completed, you will notice the following:
+Once the deployment is completed, the following changes has taken place:

-The Document Type you deleted on Development is still present in the backoffice on the Live environment
+The Document Type you deleted on the Development environment is still present in the backoffice on the Live environment.

 To delete the Document Type from your entire project, you need to delete it from the backoffice of the other environments.
-When the Document Type has been deleted from the Backoffice of all the environments and no UDA file exists, you can consider it gone.
+When the Document Type has been deleted from the backoffice of all the environments and no .uda

-You should keep in mind that if you save your Document Type during the process, a UDA file is regenerated.
+file is generated.
 This can recreate your deleted Document Type when deploying changes between environments.

 Every file that's deleted, will also be deleted on the next environment when you deploy.
 However, there are some differences depending on what you have deleted.